-- 6.9 Should the student persistently fail to attend an investigative interview without good cause, the Case Investigator will determine how the case will proceed.
+- 6.8 The student will be informed in writing of the outcome of the Investigative Interview and advised of any remedial or further action to be taken normally within 7 calendar days of the Investigative Interview. - 6.9 Should the student persistently fail to attend an investigative interview without good cause, the Case Investigator will determine how the case will proceed.
 This may include escalation to a meeting of the Fitness to Practise panel, and the failure to engage with the process may be considered by the Panel. - 6.10 Where the alleged incident concerns a criminal conviction (including cautions, reprimands, conditional discharges and being bound over) and is subsequent to the initial programme entry DBS check, the Faculty may additionally meet with the student and a senior member of the organisation in which the student is undertaking placement.
 The meeting will form part of the preliminary investigation.
-A written record will be kept of the meeting. - 6.11 If the Case Investigator determines that the allegations are serious enough to warrant further independent adjudication, the case will be referred to the Academic Registry Manager within 7 calendar days in order that a meeting of the Fitness to Practise panel can be convened. - 6.12 The Academic Registry Manager will appoint a Secretary to the Fitness to Practise Panel [the 'Secretary'] from within Student & Academic Services who will write to the student within 7 calendar days of a referral to: - clarify the details of the allegations against them - confirm any temporary suspension put in place by the Faculty from their practice placement area and/or conditions placed upon their studies during the period of the investigation - advise on the next stage of the process - 6.13 Where a referral has been made following a meeting of the Assessment Offences Panel, the investigation of the academic offence will be considered to constitute the Fitness to Practise preliminary investigation stage and the case will proceed directly to a meeting of the Fitness to Practise panel. - 6.14 The Medway School of Pharmacy (MSoP) has a separate Fitness to Practise policy to consider the initial stage of fitness to practise issues.
+A written record will be kept of the meeting. - 6.11 If the Case Investigator determines that the allegations are serious enough to warrant further independent adjudication, the case will be referred to the Academic Registry Manager within 7 calendar days in order that a meeting of the Fitness to Practise panel can be convened. - 6.12 The Academic Registry Manager will appoint a Secretary to the Fitness to Practise Panel [the 'Secretary'] from within Student & Academic Services who will write to the student within 7 calendar days of a referral to: - clarify the details of the allegations against them - confirm any temporary suspension put in place by the Faculty from their practice placement area and/or conditions placed upon their studies during the period of the investigation - advise on the next stage of the process - 6.13 Where a referral has been made following an Investigative Interview or Assessment Offences Panel, the investigation of the academic offence will be considered to constitute the Fitness to Practise preliminary investigation stage and the case will proceed directly to a meeting of the Fitness to Practise panel. - 6.14 The Medway School of Pharmacy (MSoP) has a separate Fitness to Practise policy to consider the initial stage of fitness to practise issues.
 In accordance with this policy, the Investigatory Panel may refer a case directly to a meeting of the Fitness to Practise panel.
 The investigation by MSoP will be considered to constitute the University of Greenwich Fitness to Practise preliminary investigation stage.